nsherry4/Peakaboo/Documentation/github-manual/manual.md

 ## Viewing the Data

-The `🔍` icon on the bottom right of the window allows you to expand the x-axis (energy scale).
+The ![find] `Zoom` icon on the bottom right of the window allows you to expand the x-axis (energy scale).
 You can use the scroll bar below the scan (or click and drag on the spectrum itself) to pan back and forth to view different energy regions.